talebim/IRA-Unet/README.md

 # IRA-Unet
 ## **Introduction**

-This repository contains the  implementation for automated cardiac segmentation introduced in the following paper: "IRA-Unet: Inception Residual Attention Unet In Adversarial Network For Cardiac MRI Segmentation"
+This repository contains the  implementation for automated cardiac segmentation introduced in the following paper: "IRA-Unet: Inception Residual Attention Unet in Adversarial Network for Cardiac MRI Segmentation"

 ## **Steps to train and test the model:**